Yash-T-CODER/Jarvis-in-python-/README.md

 You: Weather in Paris
 Jarvis: Showing weather for Paris.
 ````
+---

-## 🤝 Let's Connect
+## 🤝 Let's Connect!

-If you're a recruiter or dev looking for someone who enjoys building practical Python tools—I'm open to connect!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yash-goyal-6a8a00343/) or check out my other projects on [GitHub](https://github.com/Yash-T-CODER).